 Knowing how to fall asleep fast could be a game-changer if you lie awake tossing and turning for hours.
 Here, we share six speedy sleep techniques that will have you snoozing in no time.

-Whether that's from discomfort and you feel you may need to invest in one of the recommended best pillows or your body is simply still wired from a hectic day, you're not alone.
-Nearly half of us miss out on shut-eye as a result of worry and our busy lifestyles, according to The Great British Bedtime Report.
+We've all found ourselves lying awake in the middle of the night, watching the clock slowly tick nearer to our wake-up time, frustrated that we can't drift off.
+Whether that's due to uncomfortable sleep set-up (see our guide to the best pillows if you're looking for an upgrade), or because you're still wired from the day—you're not alone.
+Nearly half of us miss out on shut-eye as a result of worry and our busy lifestyles, according to statistics from The Great British Bedtime Report.
 And it’s having a huge impact on our health.

-But fear not, there are plenty of techniques when it comes to knowing how to fall asleep easier.
-So, what are you waiting for?
 Forget counting sheep.
-If you’re struggling to drift off, here's how to speed up your bedtime wind down and catch that all-important Zzzs.
+If you’re struggling to drift off, here are six ways to speed up your bedtime wind down and catch that all-important Zzzs.

 “Breathing techniques can help release deep emotional blockages,” says breath coach Stuart Sandeman, founder of Breathpod.
 “It can give you a stronger connection to self, deeper relaxation and clear any feelings of lack and limitation.
 This technique will help to slow the mind so that you can nod off to sleep.”